vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 From the command line, start up python 3.5 and run priorStagePattern.py.
 The images will be saved to a folder called "Images" in the same location that you saved the above files.

+If you would like to see the camera's livestream, run camera_vg_take2_showVid.exe which will show a video from the camera in a pop-up window.
+Press any key to exit out of the viewing window.

 If you need to edit the executable (camera_vg_take2.exe), download the Visual-Studio-2015 folder from github and run "camera_vg_take2_newsln.sln" in Visual Studio (located on GitHub in vg_automated_microscope/Visual-Studio-2015/camera_vg_take2_newsln/)